eanylin/ai-ml-ocp-workshop-m1-guides/README.md

 The AL/ML Workshop 2020
 ===
-This module guides developers on how to integrate with Red Hat Middleware Portfolio, focusing on ML Ops, which enables data science and IT teams to collaborate and increase the pace of model development and deployment.
+This workshop guides developers on how to integrate with Red Hat Middleware Portfolio, focusing on ML Ops, which enables data science and IT teams to collaborate and increase the pace of model development and deployment.

 Agenda
 ===